One day taster: Can I keep bees?

 - Identifying hive inhabitants: workers, drones and the all-important queen

-This is always a very popular course and numbers are limited to provide all participants with a personal and high-quality course.
+This is always a very popular course and numbers are limited to provide all participants with a personal and high-quality experience.

 Location: Hampton Court Apiary